The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Muju Ski Resort

-One of the smaller ski resorts in Korea, not that any of them are particularly large.
-But it’s one of the southern most locations.
-There are local ski shops you can rent from.
-You can hike to Deogyusan’s peak as an add on to a ski or snowboard weekend.
+One of the smaller ski resorts in Korea—though none of them are particularly large—Muju Ski Resort is located in the southernmost region.
+There are local ski shops where you can rent equipment.
+You can also hike to Deogyusan’s peak as an add-on to a ski or snowboard weekend.

 (English) Website: https://www.mdysresort.com/english/ski/price_lift.asp